-October 6, 2015: Continuing effects of flooding caused by Hurricane Joaquin in the area of the Black River in Sumter County mitigating future storm damage.
+October 6, 2015: Continuing effects of flooding caused by Hurricane Joaquin in the area of the Black River in Sumter County

+Stability can be given to these people through Joaquin in the area of the Black River in Sumter Coulombig mitigating future storm damage.
 While the State might not know where a storm will hit, it does know which areas are likely to experience the most damage.
 With the appropriate funds, the State can target these areas for mitigation projects that will improve resiliency for individual households, neighborhoods, and communities.